Best air source heat pumps and set ups

 The Renewable Heat Incentive (RHI) scheme has been extended and will remain open to applications until 31 March 2022.
 The RHI works by paying you a tariff of 10.85 pence for every kilowatt hour (kWh) you use in ‘renewable energy’ to heat your home.
 The payment is based on the kWh figure given in your Energy Performance Certificate (EPC).

 As the RHI will only pay for the renewable energy element, the payment will be based on a proportion of the kWh figure stated in your EPC.
-For example, if your EPC states you use 15,000kWh for heating and hot water and - based on the efficiency of your heat pump -10,000kWh will be deemed to come from renewable sources, your RHI payment will be 10,000 x 10.85 = £1,085 every year for 7 years = £7,595.
+This calculated by the Seasonal Performance Factor (SPF) of your installation - see our dedicated domestic RHI guide for more.

 Homeowners and landlords are also able to apply for the Green Homes Grant (GHG).
 The GHG comes in the form of a voucher of up to £5,000 that can be used to cover 2/3rds of the cost of a qualifying energy saving measure.
 This includes air source heat pumps and other renewable technologies.
 Vouchers are valid for 3 months and must be used in that time.
 The scheme is set to expire on 31 March 22.